ellenmliu/Neighborhood-App/README.md

 Last Edit: 10/16/2017

 ## Description of this app
 This application shows places of interest around a location.
-It uses Google Maps API to display information about the location and calculates routes to the selected location.
+It uses Google Maps API to display information about the location.
+It is powered by Foursquare.
+I used jQuery, HTML, CSS, and Knockout.js to make this application.

 ## Download the Source Code
 Download the ZIP file or from the terminal, run: